-Fourteen people provided feedback about the service.
+Six people provided feedback about the service.
 Patients, who completed comment cards, were positive about the care they received from the practice.
-They were complimentary about the skilful, friendly and caring attitude of the dental staff.
+They were complimentary about the skilful, professional, helpful, courteous and respectful attitude of the dental staff.

 To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: